kyleryanaz/Express-App-Starter/README.md

 # Express-App-Starter

--Description: A starter kit for an express app using handlebars views.
+A starter kit for an express app using handlebars views.

--To Start:
+-To start:

   node index.js